kvaishak/my_garden/_notes/mcd theory.md

 We can use this very human construct to break ice and start conversations.

-You are with a group of friends, colleagues and no one has any ideas for lunch, suggest McDonal's.
+You are with a group of friends, colleagues and no one has any ideas for lunch, suggest McDonald's.

 Creative sparks fly.
 Nothing rallies the group better than this initial suggestion.